-China's premier says can use rates, other policy steps to support economy
+China premier says can use interest rates, other policy steps to help economy

 Li stressed that China did not, and would never, ask Chinese companies to spy on other countries.

-His comments came after increased international scrutiny against Chinese telecommunications giant Technologies Co Ltd, who has been caught in the cross-fire as trade tensions ratcheted up.
+His comments came after increased international scrutiny of Chinese telecommunications giant Huawei Technologies Co Ltd, which has been caught in the cross-fire as trade tensions ratcheted up.

-Reporting by Ryan Woo and Kevin Yao; Writing by Yawen Chen and Stella Qiu; Editing by Shri Navaratnam
+Reporting by Ryan Woo and Kevin Yao; Writing by Yawen Chen and Stella Qiu; Additional reporting by Ben Blanchard, Michael Martina, Judy Hua, Lusha Zhang and Se Young Lee; Editing by Shri Navaratnam and Richard Borsuk